BadRobots1014/pybase-2026/README.md

 ## Getting Started

-This guide serves as a strong starting point for learning how to contribute.
-Since it is python, contributing is a lot easier than it used to be.
-The instructions for Linux and Windows are slightly different so keep that in mind.
+This guide serves as a starting point for contributing to the robot code.
+Since we are using Python, the barrier to entry is lower than in previous years.
+Please note that setup instructions differ slightly between Linux and Windows.

 ### A. Download Python